RobTillaart/CountDown/README.md

 ## Future

 #### must

 - documentation

 #### should

 #### could

-- incorporate a real time clock
-  - or EEPROM to be reboot proof?
-- examples
+- add examples
   - visualisations - hexadecimal - alphabetical (radix 26)
   - depends on sensor
-- uint64_t version ==> **CountDown64** class?  (only on request)
-  - would be useful for micros() in theory but drift / interrupts would make it fail.
-  - countdown with a big number e.g. billions/ second ==> national deficit coounter.
+- add resolution::HOURS + **start(days, hours)**
+- add call-back function when **0** is reached

-#### wont
+#### wont (unless)

+- if counting MINUTES and reaching 1 MINUTES and automatic change to SECONDS could be NICE
+  - easy implementable by user, by starting in seconds and handle the display oneself.
+- incorporate a real time clock
+  - or EEPROM to be reboot proof? cannot be guaranteed.
 - Countdown based upon external pulses.
-  - pulse counter
+  - pulse counter class
+- uint64_t version ==> **CountDown64** class?
+  - would be useful for micros() in theory but drift / interrupts would make it fail in practice.
+- countdown with a big number e.g. billions/ second ==> national deficit counter.
+  - not time triggered (is just a big variable)